Value proposition: what it is, how to write one, and examples

 Key takeaways

-- Test your value proposition with existing customers, colleagues, or through A/B testing before committing to it, and revisit it regularly as your market and competitors evolve.
+- Test your value proposition with real customers through conversations, surveys, and A/B testing, then refine it as your market and offerings evolve.

 What is a value proposition?